dmranck/ticketutil/read-the-docs/source/Usage.rst

 Usage
 =====

-.. rst:role:: The general usage workflow for creating new tickets
+.. rst:role:: The general usage for creating new tickets

 Create a JiraTicket, RTTicket, RedmineTicket, BugzillaTicket or ServiceNowTicket object with ``<url>``, ``<project>`` and ``<auth>``.
 This